Brake System Repair

 A reservoir above each master cylinder supplies the master cylinder with enough brake fluid to avoid air from entering the master cylinder (even the typical clutch uses brake fluid, but it may also be referred to as “clutch fluid” in a clutch application).
 Each piston in a master cylinder operates a brake circuit, and for modern light trucks and passenger cars, usually, a brake circuit leads to a brake caliper or shoe on only two of the vehicle’s wheels, and the other brake circuit provides brake pressure to slow down and stop the other two wheels.

-This is done in a diagonally split hydraulic system.
+In brake system repair, this is done in a diagonally split hydraulic system.
 If there is a hydraulic failure in the brake lines served by the master cylinder’s secondary piston both pistons will move forward when the brakes are applied, but there is nothing to resist piston travel except the secondary piston spring.
 This lets the primary piston build up only a small amount of pressure until the secondary piston bottoms in the cylinder bore.

 Then the primary piston will build enough hydraulic pressure to operate the brakes served by this half of the system.
 In case of a hydraulic failure in the brake system served by the primary piston, the primary piston will move forward when the brakes are applied but will not build up hydraulic pressure.
 In this case, very little force is transferred to the secondary piston through the primary piston spring until the piston extension screw comes in contact with the secondary piston.

 Then, pushrod force is transmitted directly to the secondary piston and enough pressure is built up to operate its brakes.
-Usually, the 2 systems are split into left front and right rear comprising one system and right front and left rear comprising the other system.
+Usually, the 2 systems are split into a left front and right rear comprising one system and a right front and left rear comprising the other system.